LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/approaches.md

 The [SPIN vocabulary](cite:citesAsAuthority spec:spin) can be seen as the predecessor to SHACL for specifying rules and constraints.
 It is more lightweight than SHACL, but thereby also less expressive.
-The SPIN vocabulary is based on the SPARQL query language for defining these constraints.
+The SPIN vocabulary is based on the SPARQL query language for defining these constraints, where triple patterns can be composed as graph patterns, which in turn can be composed as more complex graph patterns.

 SPIN allows SPARQL queries to be defined in a triple representation, something which SHACL does not support.